syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/legend.md

 ## Positioning the Legend

 You can position the legend anywhere inside the chart.
-Following properties are used to customize the legend positions.
+Following properties are used to customize the [`LegendPosition`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~LegendPosition.html).

 * [`DockPosition`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~DockPosition.html)– used to position the legend relatively.
 Options available are: Left, Right, Top, Bottom and Floating.
 If the DockPosition is Floating, you can position the legend using x and y coordinates.
 * [`OffsetX`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~OffsetX.html) – used to move the legend on x coordinate by the given offset value, this will work only if the dock position is Floating.